On Building Insanely Great Products

 The presentation was intended to inspire the team to deliver one of the most ambitious and technologically challenging feats in Apple’s history.
 It worked.

-Each of the points related to a fundamental part of building great teams and great products that are just as relevant today as they were then.
+Each of these points related to a fundamental aspect of building great teams and great products—principles just as relevant today as they were then.

 Jolly Roger